 The FDA could not travel during the pandemic for plant inspections – affecting new product launches and likely general plant inspections as well.
 This process took over six months to be resolved – that seems way too long for something affecting the health of our children, or anyone for that matter.
 Additional funding for inspectors, travel, and regulatory enforcement personnel would have been a positive for the industry overall – but it was blocked in the Senate.
 Perhaps that should be an ongoing discussion as surely it would benefit everyone to be sure inspections are efficient and handled regularly and don’t delay access to safe products.

 Some tariffs and taxation policies might need to be revisited if it is preventing us from having appropriate second-source suppliers for our essential goods.
 If the US plants are unable to step in to ensure supply – we should be partnering with other companies ex-US (that are already) supplying the rest of the world for our occasional extra supply needs.

 This is a scenario that could happen again and should serve as a case study for scenario planning in essential areas that are serviced mainly by one or two key suppliers.

 References: I used a series of articles in The Factual newsletter that gave different views of the situation in addition to Abbott PR and internal reports.

 Tip of the Week

-Posting again since we have had another week 1Q22 and Year End Results.
+Posting again since we have had another week of 1Q22 and Year End Results.
 We have added more transcripts from the earnings calls to the database.
 To find your companies of interest search the Company Catalogue and enter Transcript in the search box on the upper right to see the latest that have been included in the database.

-If you haven’t activated your PharmaTell Studio account and can’t access the links or if you are interested in a free trial of PharmaTell, please send us an email to email@example.com and we will be happy to assist you.
+If you haven’t activated your PharmaTell Studio account and can’t access the links or if you are interested in a free trial of PharmaTell, please send us an email at email@example.com and we will be happy to assist you.